 Initially, I felt like Bigfoot but I soon got used to my rental B3 mountaineering boots and started to feel more mountain goat-like (sort of...)
 After an evening session on tying knots, we headed to bed full of enthusiasm and slightly sunburnt faces - very English!

 The rest of week 1

-I was doing my best to remain positive (it is really all you can do to make the most of a situation!) but I couldn’t help but feel unconfident, and felt like the only person in my group not getting it.
+I was doing my best to remain positive (it is really all you can do to make the most of a situation!) but I couldn’t help but feel unconfident and like the only person in my group not getting it.
 Suggesting my crampons were a little blunt (they really were) the company supplied me with a set of new, really sharp crampons - here’s hoping I thought!

-The following day spent climbing the Cosmiques Arete gave me a further confidence boost on a slightly more technical route, our guide Filippo was awesome (as are all the mountain guides, thank you) and I was getting into the swing of mountain life.
+The following day was spent climbing the Cosmiques Arete.
+This day gave me a further confidence boost on a slightly more technical route, our guide Filippo was awesome (as are all the mountain guides, thank you) and I was getting into the swing of mountain life.

 Mont Blanc Summit Day

 Rising at 1:45 am with me fellow bleary-eyed climbers, I forced some food down at 2 am, geared up and was ready to go.
 We had three kilometres to the top with a 1000 metre elevation gain; hard work in the thin air!

 There was only snow up here, glistening in the light of the head torch.
 We could only hear our own breathing and footsteps.
 We were consumed by the mountain, giving her 100% concentration... but in a very brief moment of taking my eyes off my feet, I saw the sun slowly rising on the purple, blue and orange horizon.